pacificclimate/pdp/CONTRIBUTING.rst

 Data Volume Container
 ^^^^^^^^^^^^^^^^^^^^^

 Not all data is accessible to the pdp remotely, some of it (the hydro station output, for example) is stored in the host environment.
 Docker provides a nice utility called ``volumes`` which makes host directories accessible to Docker containers, but to avoid constantly having to specify the paths when creating a new Docker container we can use what's called a "data volume container".
-The following command will create a data volume container and mount the target host directory (most likely /storage/data/). ``:ro`` signifies that this is a "read-only" volume.
+The following command will create a data volume container and mount the target host directories (most likely in /storage/data/). ``:ro`` signifies that this is a "read-only" volume.

 .. code:: bash

-    docker run --name pdp_data -v /path/to/data/on/host/:/storage/data/:ro ubuntu:16.04
+    docker run --name pdp_data -v /storage/data/climate/:/storage/data/climate/:ro \
+                               -v /storage/data/projects/hydrology/vic_gen1_followup/:/home/data/projects/hydrology/vic_gen1_followup/:ro \
+                               ubuntu:16.04

-Once the data volume container has been created, this volume can be brought into other containers at runtime:
+Once the data volume container has been created, these volumes can be brought into other containers at runtime:

 .. code:: bash